Marge Simon: Recognition

 Simon's poem "Variants of the Obsolete" won the 1996 Rhysling Award for speculative poetry in the Long category.
-Her poems “Shutdown” and “George Tecumseh Sherman’s Ghosts” placed first in the Short category of the Rhyslings in 2015 and 2017, respectively.
+Her poems "Shutdown" and "George Tecumseh Sherman’s Ghosts" placed first in the Short category of the Rhyslings in 2015 and 2017, respectively.

 Simon's short-form poem "Blue Rose Buddha" won the 2012 Dwarf Stars Award.

-Vectors: A Week in the Death of a Planet, written by Simon in collaboration with Charlee Jacob, won the Bram Stoker Award for best horror poetry collection in 2008.
+Vectors: A Week in the Death of a Planet, written by Simon in collaboration with Charlee Jacob, won the Bram Stoker Award for Best Poetry Collection in 2008.
 In 2012, Simon's collection Vampires, Zombies, and Wanton Souls was a recipient of the same award.

 Sweet Poison, co-written with Mary A. Turzillo, won the 2015 Elgin Award for best full-length speculative poetry collection.
 Simon's Small Spirits: Dark Dolls placed second in the full-length book category of the 2017 Elgins, and Satan's Sweethearts, another collaborative work with Turzillo, placed second in the 2018 Elgins.
 War, written by Simon in collaboration with Alessandro Manzetti, won the 2019 Elgin for full-length book.

 In 2015, Simon was created a Grand Master of the Science Fiction & Fantasy Poetry Association in recognition of more than twenty years of contributions to the field of speculative verse.
+She was presented with the 2020 Bram Stoker Award for Lifetime Achievement.